Distortion (music): Early uses of amplified distortion

 Electric blues guitarist Willie Johnson of Howlin' Wolf′s band began deliberately increasing gain beyond its intended levels to produce "warm" distorted sounds.
 Guitar Slim also experimented with distorted overtones, which can be heard in his hit electric blues song "The Things That I Used to Do" (1953).
 Chuck Berry's 1955 classic "Maybellene" features a guitar solo with warm overtones created by his small valve amplifier.
-Pat Hare produced heavily distorted power chords on his electric guitar for records such as James Cotton's "Cotton Crop Blues" (1954) as well as his "I'm Gonna Murder My Baby" (1954), creating "a grittier, nastier, more ferocious electric guitar sound," accomplished by turning the volume knob on his amplifier "all the way to the right until the speaker was screaming."
+Pat Hare produced heavily distorted power chords on his electric guitar for records such as James Cotton's "Cotton Crop Blues" (1954) as well as his "I'm Gonna Murder My Baby" (1954), creating "a grittier, nastier, more ferocious electric guitar sound", accomplished by turning the volume knob on his amplifier "all the way to the right until the speaker was screaming."

 In 1956, guitarist Paul Burlison of the Johnny Burnette Trio deliberately dislodged a vacuum tube in his amplifier to record "The Train Kept A-Rollin" after a reviewer raved about the sound Burlison's damaged amplifier produced during a live performance.
-According to other sources Burlison's amp had a partially broken loudspeaker cone.
+According to other sources, Burlison's amp had a partially broken loudspeaker cone.
 Pop-oriented producers were horrified by that eerie "two-tone" sound, quite clean on trebles but strongly distorted on basses, but Burnette insisted on releasing the sessions, arguing that "that guitar sounds like a nice horn section".

 In the late 1950s, guitarist Link Wray began manipulating his amplifiers' vacuum tubes to create a "noisy" and "dirty" sound for his solos after a similarly accidental discovery.
 Wray also poked holes in his speaker cones with pencils to further distort his tone, used electronic echo chambers (then usually employed by singers), the recent powerful and "fat" Gibson humbucker pickups, and controlled "feedback" (Larsen effect).
-The resultant sound can be heard on his highly influential 1958 instrumental, "Rumble" and Rawhide.
+The resultant sound can be heard on his highly influential 1958 instrumentals, "Rumble" and "Rawhide".

 1960s: fuzz, distortion, and introduction of commercial devices

 In 1961, Grady Martin scored a hit with a fuzzy tone caused by a faulty preamplifier that distorted his six-string bass guitar playing on the Marty Robbins song "Don't Worry".
-Later that year Martin recorded an instrumental tune under his own name, using the same faulty preamp.
-The song, on the Decca label, was called "The Fuzz."
-Martin is generally credited as the discoverer of the "fuzz effect."
+Later that year, Martin recorded an instrumental tune under his own name, using the same faulty preamp.
+The song, on the Decca label, was called "The Fuzz".
+Martin is generally credited as the discoverer of the "fuzz effect".
 The recording engineer from Martin's sessions, Glenn Snoddy, partnered with fellow WSM radio engineer Revis V. Hobbs to design and build a stand-alone device that would intentionally create the fuzzy effect.
 The two engineers sold their circuit to Gibson, who introduced it as the Maestro FZ-1 Fuzz-Tone in 1962, one of the first commercially-successful mass-produced guitar pedals.